mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 Here's an example of me trying out the [cowsay](https://en.wikipedia.org/wiki/Cowsay) program in a Nix Shell running [Nushell](https://www.nushell.sh/) and [Starship](https://starship.rs/):
 ![Nix Shell](../../assets/images/towards-reproducibility-with-nixos/nix-shell.png)

-I have starship set up to show the Nix logo when my prompt is running in a Nix Shell.
+I have Starship set up to show the Nix logo when my prompt is running in a Nix Shell.

 I use [grimblast](https://github.com/hyprwm/contrib/tree/main/grimblast) to take screenshots.
 Grimblast is installed at the user level in my configuration.nix.